solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Enable InnoDB buffer pool warmup by setting `innodb_buffer_pool_dump_at_shutdown` to `ON`: InnoDB buffer pool warmup loads data files from disk after a restart and before receiving queries on that data.
-This improves the latency of the first queries executed against the database after a restart, but it does increase the server's start-up time
+This change improves the latency of the first queries executed against the database after a restart, but it does increase the server's start-up time

     -   Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
-    -   Learn more from the [Microsoft documentation][23]
+    -   Learn more from the [Microsoft documentation][Best practices for optimal performance of your Azure Database for MySQL]

 ## Caching

 Utilizing resources such as CPU, memory, disk (read/write access) and network can factor into how long an application request takes to process.
-Being able to remove actions that are deterministic (ex: the same function/API call does not change), within a certain set of time is an important pattern to implement in your various application layers.
+Being able to remove deterministic actions (ex: the same function/API call does not change) within a certain set of time is an important pattern to implement in your various application layers.
-Ultimately, caching saves time, either for the application itself, or for the users using the application.

-Caching is the process of preventing things that don't need to happen more than once or can be more efficiently delivered to a user via some kind of time savings.
+Caching reduces the latency and contention that is associated with handling large volumes of concurrent requests in the original data store.

+Caching is a common technique that aims to improve the performance and scalability of a system.
+It does this by temporarily copying frequently accessed data to fast storage that's located close to the application.

+![Read more icon] [Caching guidance]

 ### Disk cache

-When memory is not readily available or some items are just too big to stream over a network connection due to latency issues, it may be appropriate to consider copying data to disk.
+When memory is not readily available or some items are just too big to stream over a network connection due to latency issues, it may be appropriate to copy data to disk.
 It is important to test whether a repeated operation takes more time to access from disk than it does to do the operation.

-This is a common pattern for when applications have users scattered all over the world.
+This caching option is a common pattern for when applications have users scattered all over the world.
 By distributing the same files and content to locations that are closest to those users, the users will see improved latency and perceived application performance.

 ### Memory cache

-Storing data in memory provides much faster access than if it is retrieved from disk locally or over a high-latency network.
+Access to data in memory is much faster compared to retrieving data from disk.
+It is an effective means for storing modest amounts of static data, since the size of a cache is typically constrained by the amount of memory available on the machine hosting the process.

 #### Local memory

-If an application has access to local memory, it can utilize that local memory to cache its data and access it more quickly than going to disk or over the network.
-However, if the memory available to the application is less than ideal (potentially driven by operating system or hardware limits), it will be necessary to find another place to store the data.
-If the application needs the speed of memory access rates, it will be necessary to send the data to a memory server.
+If an application has access to local memory, it can utilize that memory to cache its data and access it more quickly than going to disk or over the network.
+However, if the memory available to the application is less than ideal (potentially driven by operating system or hardware limits), another caching option must be chosen.
+If the application requires exceptionally low access rates, it will be necessary to send the data to a memory server.

 #### Redis Cache